 Employers may want to be generous to employees by allowing all Section 125 qualifying events, but it is important that plan administration matches all carrier policies so that employers avoid subjecting themselves to additional liability.

 In practice, it will also be important that employers take the most limited definition into consideration when an employee requests a mid-year change.
 In the event of a claim, health carriers may audit a member’s eligibility for coverage (especially if the claim is large).
-If they determine that the employee was allowed to enroll outside of open enrollment without a qualifying event, they have the right to deny the claim, even if the employer has been paying for coverage.
-This would leave the employee with a coverage gap and could put the liability for paying those claims on the employer.
+If they determine that the employee was allowed to make a change outside of open enrollment without a qualifying event, they may have the right to deny the claim, even if the employer has been paying for coverage.
+This could leave the employee with a coverage gap and could put the liability for paying those claims on the employer.

 Lau & Lau Associates supports employers as they consider employee requests for mid-year changes.
 If you have any questions or need additional resources, please contact us.